Global Power Struggle

 I

-n a time of global uncertainty, the leadership of U.S. President Joe Biden and Chinese President Xi Jinping is
+In a time of global uncertainty, the leadership of U.S. President Joe Biden and Chinese Preside-

 Background